omni-network/omni/sdk/integration-tests/README.md

 ## Running

 Before running the tests, you need to deploy devnet.
+You can do this by first setting up e2e (see [README](../../e2e/README.md)) and then running from the monorepo root:

 ```bash
 make devnet-deploy MANIFEST=devnet1
 ```

-Install dependencies
+Install dependencies in this directory

 ```bash
 pnpm install
 ```

-Run the tests
+Run the tests from this directory

 ```bash
 pnpm run test:integration